minerric/Exsolution/README.md

-# Sanchezium
+# Exsolution
-Shell script to install a [Sanchezium Masternode](https://sanchezium.com/) on a Linux server running Ubuntu 16.04.
+Shell script to install a [Exsolution Masternode](https://www.exsolution.io/) on a Linux server running Ubuntu 16.04.
 Use it on your own risk.

 ***
 ## Installation:

 wget -q https://raw.githubusercontent.com/minerric/Sanchezium-1/master/sanchezium_install.sh
-bash sanchezium_install.sh
+bash exsolution_install.sh
 ***

 ## Desktop wallet setup

 After the MN is up and running, you need to configure the desktop wallet accordingly.
 Here are the steps:
-1. Open the Sanchezium Desktop Wallet.
+1. Open the Exsolution Desktop Wallet.
 2. Go to RECEIVE and create a New Address: **MN1**
-3. Send **10000** SNCZ to **MN1**.
+3. Send **10000** EXT to **MN1**.
 4. Wait for 15 confirmations.
 5. Go to **Help -> "Debug window - Console"**
 6. Type the following command: **masternode outputs**